The rationale behind our expeditions focuses on both our wounded as well as wider society and includes:

 Everest May 2012

-The world’s highest mountain is still a daunting prospect – unpredictable weather, freezing temperatures and altitude sickness, combined with the technical challenges of climbing a mountain, makes this one of the world’s most difficult expeditions.
-WWTW are planning an ascent from Nepal in May 2012.
-The challenges are severe, but with careful planning, focused determination and a great deal of heart, they will stand on top of the world, once again highlighting that our wounded servicemen and women are an extraordinary group of young people who, with your kindness and generosity, we aim to support.
+The world’s highest mountain is a daunting prospect – unpredictable weather, freezing temperatures and altitude sickness, combined with the technical challenges of climbing a mountain, makes this one of the world’s most difficult expeditions.
+WWTW planned an ascent from Nepal in May 2012.
+The challenge was severe but once again highlighted that our wounded servicemen and women are an extraordinary group of young people who, with your kindness and generosity, we aim to support.

 Go to Everest 2012